LaureanoOlocco/LaureanoOlocco/README.md

 ### 🔥 Current Missions in Progress:
 - 🛡️ Deepening my skills in cybersecurity and pentesting, with a focus on real-world vulnerabilities

-- 💣 Growing as an Exploit Developer — from payload crafting to memory corruption

 - 🔍 Automating reverse engineering with Ghidra, IDA Pro, and Python scripting

 - 🛡️ Mastering the dark arts of cybersecurity, penetration testing, and vulnerability assessment